 “Sullivan!
 You have got to be kidding me!
 They sent you?”
 I say with disgust.

 “Mr. Grey, this is private property.
-You will have to leave.”
-He says, flatly.
+You’ll have to leave,” he says, flatly.

 “That’s fine.
 I have everything that I need now.
-And I’ve already warned you, I will pick this little piece of shit town apart until I get to every single person who is responsible for what happened to Ana—including your little brother.”
+And I’ve already warned you, I’ll pick this little piece of shit town apart until I get to every single person who is responsible for what happened to Ana—including your little brother.”
 I spit.
-I throw a look back at a sickly looking Cody Whitmore and then make an announcement to the office.
+I throw a look back at a sickly-looking Cody Whitmore and then make an announcement to the office.